-This indicator comes on when you turn the ignition switch from ON (II) to ACCESSORY (I) or LOCK (0) without closing the back window.
+This indicator comes on when you turn the ignition switch from the ON (II) position to the ACCESSORY (I) or LOCK (0) position without closing the back window.
 With the ignition switch in the ACCESSORY (I) position, the indicator goes off after about 30 seconds.
 With the ignition switch in the LOCK (0) position, the indicator goes off after about 3 minutes.